zfoh/zurihac-website/README.md

 ## Deployment

-The master branch is automatically deployed after each push (using Google Cloud Container Builder, see the deploy.yaml file in the root of the repository).
+The master branch is automatically deployed after each push (courtesy of [netlify.com](https://netlify.com)).

-Manual deployment is possible if you have access to the gs://zurihac.info Google Storage bucket.
-Use the `script/deploy` shell script.